KevinWa3/Natural-Language-Processing-NLP-in-Python/README.md

 # Natural-Language-Processing-NLP-in-Python
-Sentiment Analysis of Covid-19 Tweets Using Logistic Regression, Random Forest, Support Vector Classifier, and Latent Dirichlet Allocation (LDA).<br /><br />
+Sentiment Analysis of Covid-19 Tweets Using Logistic Regression, Random Forest, Support Vector Classifier, and Latent Dirichlet Allocation (LDA).<br /> <br />
+Dataset contains over 40,000 tweets with 5 sentiment labels: extremely negative, negative, neutral, positive, and extremely positive.
+Main objective is to categorize new tweets into one of these five sentiments.
+The distribution of target labels is unbalanced, but nothing egregious.
+The most popular sentiments are positive and negative, each around 25% of the labels.
+The least popular sentiments are extremely positive and negative, each around 14% of the labels.
+Therefore, I will evaluate using primarily f1-score, but will also look at accuracy. <br /> <br />
+My best model was the support vector classifier, which achieved an overall f1-score of 0.50 and accuracy of 0.49.
+The 5 most important topics according to LDA analysis were supermarket, worker, coronavirus, covid19, and price. <br /> <br />
-Corona_NLP.ipynb and .html are the notebook and rendered html output respectively. <br />
+In the Code folder, Corona_NLP.ipynb and .html are the notebook and rendered html output respectively. <br />
 To view the rendered HTML file, click here: https://html-preview.github.io/?url=https://github.com/KevinWa3/Natural-Language-Processing-in-Python/blob/main/Code/Corona_NLP.html.<br /><br />
-Corona_NLP_train.csv and Corona_NLP_test.csv are the two data files used in this project. <br />
+In the Data folder, Corona_NLP_train.csv and Corona_NLP_test.csv are the two data files used in this project. <br />